 - If you use the Chrome browser, you can connect through the Chrome RDP for Google Compute Engine extension from Fusion Labs.
-This extension allows you to connect through the GCP Console.
+This extension allows you to connect through the Cloud Console.

 Download the RDP file and manually connect through the Windows Remote Desktop Connection client or a third-party client.

-Go to the VM instances page in the in the GCP Console.
+Go to the VM instances page in the in the Cloud Console.